 Even though I had worked with many others, in devising smarter ways to exercise I convinced myself the solution did not apply to me.

 Finally, I relented and instituted the plan.
 And like my other clients dealing with the same issue, the fat started coming off and the muscle started coming back.

 I was able to reduce, and then get off my thyroid meds.
 And I lost weight!

 Check out my before and after pictures below.
-The first set was taken a year a part and then the next set of three are the next 3 years in a row.
+The first set was taken a year apart and the next set of three are the next 3 years in a row.

 I have been using the Metabolic 10 system almost exclusively this entire time.